 Arbitrage fund investments are also appreciable when the market is highly volatile and at the same time, investors want a moderate income without losing wealth.
 Because in stable market conditions, the difference in price between the cash segment and the future market of the stock, is less.
 Hence arbitrage trading opportunities are also less and so as their gains.

 B) The economic position and requirement of the investor

 This is vital as there are alternative options rather than investing in arbitrage funds.
 There are Liquid funds and Ultra Short Term Debt (USTD) funds that give the same or you can say better returns compared to arbitrage funds.
 Then why should we go for it?
 Well, there is a twist in it.
-Both the Liquid and USTD funds come under debt oriented funds and for income tax purpose they’ll be treated as short term capital asset if held for less than 36 months and any gain on that will be treated as short term capital gain, which is taxable.
-But, arbitrage funds are treated as equity oriented funds, for which the time period is 12 months for treating it short term capital asset.
-So, we can say arbitrage funds are more tax favourable funds comparing to the other funds.
+Both the Liquid and USTD funds come under debt-oriented funds and for income tax purpose they’ll be treated as a short-term capital asset if held for less than 36 months and any gain on that will be treated as short-term capital gain, which is taxable.
+But, arbitrage funds are treated as equity-oriented funds, for which the time period is 12 months for treating it a short-term capital asset.
+So, we can say arbitrage funds are more tax favorable funds comparing to the other funds.

 Next, the financial position and tax bracket of the investors too equally important in deciding whether to invest in arbitrage funds or not.
 An analysis shows that if you are in the lowest or no tax bracket then, the post-tax return from this fund in short-term period is lower than Liquid or USTD funds.
 On the other hand, if you come under the highest tax slab it is advisable to go for arbitrage funds.
 So, the argument for investing in this fund varies from case to case.